DDU and DDP are both incoterms used loosely in the small package industry to describe the party responsible for paying the duties and taxes.

 AA (Armed Forces Central and South Americas)

-All military mail between the US and international locations is subject to customs inspection in the destination country, and customs documentation typically is required.
+All military mail between the US and international locations is subject to customs inspection in the destination country, and customs documentation is typically required.
 Some countries may restrict or prohibit the importation of certain items.
-Check the USPS and ship to country’s regulations before shipping your goods to avoid destroyed products and returned packages.
+Check the USPS and the ship-to country’s regulations before shipping your goods to avoid destroyed products and returned packages.

 Many businesses may have issues with APO and FPO shipments, but once you familiarize yourself with them and the proper way to ship them, they can become just as easy as every other shipment that you fulfill from day to day.

-Some of the pains that eCommerce businesses may experience with international shipments are:
+Below are some of the pains that eCommerce businesses may experience with international shipments.

-This will put your business in the awkward position of having to contact every customer that places an order to collect extra money for shipping.
+This will put your business in the awkward position of needing to contact every customer that places an order to collect extra money for shipping.

-Losing orders due to not listing international shipping charges and forcing customers to call or email to get a shipping quote.
-The possibility of losing casual buyers is considerably increased when potential customers can find the same product, on another website that displays the international shipping cost.
+You may end up losing orders due to not listing international shipping charges and forcing customers to call or email to get a shipping quote.
+The possibility of losing casual buyers is considerably increased when potential customers can find the same product on another website that displays the international shipping cost.

 How to calculate dimensional weight

-Rather than worrying about losing orders or money, and dealing with extra work from the potential problems listed above, you can avoid some of these issues by calculating international shipping weight and displaying the cost to your international customers.
-International shipping weight is calculated differently than domestic shipping weight, International shipments are calculated similarly to domestic overnight or 2nd-day air shipments.
-This is often a factor that comes into play when e-commerce businesses are experiencing one or more of the potential pains listed above.
+Rather than worrying about losing orders or money (and dealing with extra work from the potential problems listed above), you can avoid some of these issues by calculating international shipping weight and displaying the cost to your international customers.
+International shipping weight is calculated differently than domestic shipping weight; international shipments are calculated similarly to domestic overnight or 2nd-day air shipments.
+This is often a factor that comes into play when businesses are experiencing one or more of the potential pains listed above.